Global solutions for the gravity water waves system in 2d: Introduction

-The first norm in \eqref{initdataa} ensures that our initial data is small and smooth in Sobolev spaces of high regularity.
-Notice that we are assuming that the interface, given by the graph of $h$, as well as half derivative of the velocity potential are small.
+\begin{rem} The first norm in \eqref{initdataa} ensures that our initial data is small and smooth in Sobolev spaces of high regularity.
+Notice that we are assuming that the vertical variation from equilibrium of the interface, given by the graph of $h$, as well as half derivative of the velocity potential are small.
 This is consistent with the conserved energy (and Hamiltonian)